 All openings around mechanical or structural penetrations of a soil gas retarder membrane shall be closed to resist air movement between soil air and air above the membrane.
 Gasket fittings, pipe clamps, sealants or other equivalent methods shall be employed to secure closure where exhaust vent piping, foundation supports, plumbing, HVAC ductwork and other utilities penetrate the membrane.

-6.3.3.4 Repairs
+6.3.3.5 Repairs (soil gas retarders)

 Tears or punctures in the membrane shall be sealed by one or more of the following methods: